ombulabs/blog/_posts/2019-01-21-sendgrid-twilio-webhooks.md

 TWILIO_WEBHOOK_TOKEN   = 0987654321poiuytrewq
 ```

-Once we have the two new endpoints we should add the URL of them to the Sendgrid and Twilio configuration.
+Once we have the two new endpoints we should add their URL to the Sendgrid and Twilio configuration.
 For SendGrid that has to be done in their [platform](https://app.sendgrid.com/settings/mail_settings):

 <img src="/blog/assets/images/sendgrid_webhook.png" alt="SendGrid webhook configuration">